v4ngelix/w8-tracker/README.md

   * Practice devops on my limited plan VPS.

 TODO:
-- line should be average, not some approximation
-- [ ] Trendline / records.
 - candlestick chart?
 - ## Style improvements and new features
 - [ ] Info button with project description in the header